-- Demonstrate that there would be no potential impact on the adjacent Bickenhill Plantation Local Wildlife Site; - Include a tree survey to accompany any planning application for residential pitches; - Demonstrate that the potential for ground and surface water flooding can be adequately mitigated; and - Have due regard to the provisions of Policy GTS 6 'Detailed Planning Considerations'.
+- Demonstrate that there would be no potential impact on the adjacent Bickenhill Plantation Local Wildlife Site; - Include a tree survey to accompany any planning application for residential pitches; - Demonstrate that the potential for ground and surface water flooding can be adequately mitigated; and - Have due regard to the provisions of Policy GTS 7 'Detailed Planning Considerations'.
 In addition, the site shall only be occupied by those persons who meet the definition of Gypsies and Travellers.

 - 7.6.1.
 The site is an extension of an existing family owned and occupied site and will accommodate the future growth of this local family.
 The existing authorised site has planning permission for 6 pitches.
-The site performs well against the criteria in Policy P6 of the Solihull Draft Local Plan.
+The site performs well against the criteria in Policy P6 of the Solihull Local Plan.
 There are no significant highway issues, all essential services and facilities are accessible by walking and cycling and there is a good range and frequency of public transport.
 The site is available and achievable and already integrates well with the existing settled community. - 7.6.2.
 However, as the site extension is adjacent to the Bickenhill Plantation Local Wildlife Site, development should demonstrate that there would be no impact.
-The area of land covered by the site extension also includes a number of Tree Preservation Orders.
+The area of land covered by the site extension includes a Tree Preservation Order.
 Although some of the trees on site have been highlighted as dead or dying, an assessment will be required in support of any planning application and opportunities for how the existing area of trees can be more appropriately managed should also be explored.

-7.6.3.
+- 7.6.3.
 The site has also been highlighted as an area where there may be some ground or surface water flooding issues.
-Any application for planning permission should demonstrate that any such issues can be mitigated.
+Any application for planning permission should demonstrate that any such issues can be mitigated. - 7.6.4.
+In May 2014, planning permission was granted for 6 additional pitches; the site allocation is, therefore, consistent with the permission for the site.